stefanofa/awesome/TOPICS.md

 *   [joshuawootonn/react-components-from-scratch](https://github.com/joshuawootonn/react-components-from-scratch) - Accessible and animated components

-*   [chakra-ui/ark](https://github.com/chakra-ui/ark) - Build scalable design systems with React, Vue, Solid, and Svelte.
+*   [chakra-ui/ark](https://github.com/chakra-ui/ark) - Unstyled, accessible UI components for your design System.
+Works in React, Vue, Solid, and Svelte.

 *   [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.